 What are the biggest animals that have ever lived?

-Check out the Newsround gallery of the biggest animals on the planet - past and present.
+Check out this Newsround gallery of the biggest animals on the planet - past and present.

 African elephants are currently the largest animals on land.
 They have a similar life-span to humans and can live to be 70 years old.